Profiles of Hope and Courage

 Children Services in the Era of COVID-19

-PCSAO is collecting stories from the front lines of child protection to raise awareness of the challenges our children services professionals, and the families they serve, are facing during this pandemic.
+PCSAO has collected stories from the front lines of child protection during the pandemic to raise awareness of the challenges our children services professionals, and the families they serve, are facing during this pandemic.
 Despite all the changes in their daily lives, they remain hopeful and courageous.

 New stories will be added periodically.

 Marcus: ‘Helping people is my passion’

 Marcus is a caseworker with Mahoning County Children Services.
 While he has only been in his current job for ten months, he is not new to working with youth and families.
 He has served as a court investigator with Mahoning County and a mental health specialist with Youngstown City Schools.
 In his free time, he coaches youth track and volleyball.